abachaa/LiveQA_MedicalTask_TREC2017/Readme.txt

 Medical Test Data
 ==================

 Test questions cover 26 question types associated with five focus categories.
 Each question includes one or more subquestion(s) and at least one focus and one question type.
-Reference answers are selected from trusted resources and validated by medical experts.
+Reference answers were selected from trusted resources and validated by medical experts.
+We provide at least one reference answer for each test question, its URL and relevant comments.
+Question paraphrases were created by NIST assessors and used with the reference answers to judge the participants' answers.

 Additional annotations for each test question are provided, including:

   1) List of Foci and their categories:
 	Example: <FOCUS fid="F1" fcategory="Problem">Beckwith-Wieddeman Syndrome</FOCUS>